pinterest/ktlint/documentation/snapshot/docs/faq.md

 The `no-wildcard-imports` rule forbids wildcard imports, except for imports defined in `.editorconfig` property `ij_kotlin_packages_to_use_import_on_demand`.
 If this property is not explicitly set, it allows wildcards imports like `java.util.*` by default to keep in sync with IntelliJ IDEA behavior.

+## Can a new toggle be added to optionally (enable/disable) format code in a particular way?

+Ktlint can be configured by enabling and disabling rules.
+Some rules can be configured in more details with additional `.editorconfig` properties.
+Regularly, a new configuration option is requested to modify behavior in existing rules.

+Ktlint is very restrictive with adding additional configuration settings to customize behavior in rules.
+Each configuration option that Ktlint offers comes with complexity that has to be maintained by only a couple of maintainers.
+As of that, we cannot provide tens or even hundreds of such options.

+Less configuration options also means less discussions in teams about settings to use.
+Unfortunately this means that you cannot tweak Ktlint exactly to the format you prefer.

+!!! tip
+    Any idea for a new configuration option is valuable.
+Please create an issue for it so that it can be considered to incorporate it in Ktlint.

 ## Can I use KtLint to directly format the code I'm generating with KotlinPoet?

 Yes, it is possible to use KtLint to directly format the code generated with KotlinPoet.